Wood fuel heating in schools

 The Fuels for Schools initiative

 Back in 1980s, Vermont in the USA introduced The Fuels for Schools program initiative to encourage the use of renewable, local natural resources.
 In time it has grown into a multistage program and has recently expanded its scope beyond schools.
 Today almost 20% of Vermont public school students attend a school heated with wood.
 Thirty-two schools operate wood chip systems, and more installations are being considered.
 The reason is simple – wood fuel heating provides a safe, clean, reliable and economical alternative to other forms of energy.

 Wood fuel heating costs

-The cost-effectiveness and ease of using a wood fuel heating system is significant.
+The cost-effectiveness and ease of using a commercial heating system that runs on wood fuel is significant.
 Wood chip systems are well-suited for larger applications, such as schools and health care facilities.
 They may carry a higher price tag than conventional gas boilers, but operating costs are lower, and system longevity is greater.
 This means that in the long-run, wood chip heating systems are less expensive.
 This cost-saving margin is likely to expand, as the price for fossil fuels is expected to increase much more than wood chips.
 Price volatility of future fossil fuel prices can also wreak havoc on budgets.